 - 1 chai flavored tea bag

-- 2 tablespoons crème frâiche, plus extra for serving
+- 2 tablespoons crème frâiche, plus extra for serving, or heavy cream

 - 5 cups water

-- Melt butter in dutch oven over medium-high heat.
-Add squash, scallion whites, sugar and 1/2 teaspoon salt, and 1/2 teaspoon pepper and cook, stirring occasionally, until squash is softened and lightly browned, about 8-10 minutes.
+- In a large soup pot or Dutch oven, melt the butter over medium-high heat.
+Add the squash, onion whites, sugar, salt, and black pepper.
+Cook, frequently stirring until the squash is softened and lightly browned, about 8 minutes.

-- Stir in 5 cups water, scraping up any browned bits.
-Add tea bag.
-Bring to boil, then reduce heat to medium-low and simmer gently until squash is tender, about 20 minutes.
+- Stir in 5 cups water, scraping up any browned bits from the bottom of the pot.
+Add the tea bag and bring to a boil.
+Reduce the heat to medium-low and simmer for 20 minutes or until the squash is tender.

 - Remove the teabag with the cooking spoon and discard.

 - Blend the soup using an immersion blender or working in batches.
 Process the soup in a blender until smooth.
 Return the soup to the pot and add the crème frâiche or heavy cream.
 Stir until incorporated into the soup.